okuramasafumi/alba/README.md

 This resource automatically sets its root key to either "users" or "user", depending on the given object is collection or not.

 Also, you don't have to specify which resource class to use with `many`.
 Alba infers it from association name.

+Find more details in the [Inference configuration](#inference-configuration) section.

 ### Error handling